 Whether you’re hosting a trade conference, wedding show or even charity event there’s a good chance that, in order to be profitable, you will have to get sponsors involved in proceedings.
-However in many cases, that’s significantly easier said than done.
+However, in many cases, that’s significantly easier said than done.

-My background is in b2b digital marketing conferences, typically these events are paid for, in my sector ticket prices north of $1000 are very common, however our events are nearly always free-to-attend, which means we’ve been incredibly reliant on sponsor funding.
+My background is in b2b digital marketing conferences, typically these events are paid for, in my sector ticket prices north of $1000 are very common, however, our events are nearly always free-to-attend, which means we’ve been incredibly reliant on sponsor funding.
 I hope you can learn a little from our successes and avoid some of the mistakes I’ve made over the years.

 Your Sponsors are Your Customers

-Typically when organising events it’s easier to think about your end customer being the attendee, delegate or whatever the nomenclature of choice is in your sector, but whether sponsors are you main source of revenue, or secondary to other streams, you need to see them as your customers.
+Typically when organising events it’s easier to think about your end customer being the attendee, delegate or whatever the nomenclature of choice is in your sector, but whether sponsors are your main source of revenue, or secondary to other streams, you need to see them as your customers.

 This can manifest itself in many different ways; often before you even decide to host an event.
-For me the first question before launching an event is not, have I got a great venue lined up?
+For me, the first question before launching an event is not, have I got a great venue lined up?
 Or will I be able to get people to come?
 It is can I sell sponsorship to companies who want to speak to this audience?
-There’s dozens of ideas for great events that have never positively answered that question that I’ve had to cast aside for exactly that reason.
+There are dozens of ideas for great events that have never positively answered that question that I’ve had to cast aside for exactly that reason.

-Sometimes thinking of your sponsors as customers first will have an impact on how you programme events or make you make decision that might impact the attendee experience.
+Sometimes thinking of your sponsors as customers first will have an impact on how you programme events or make you make decisions that might impact the attendee experience.
 This conflict is inevitable, but you mustn’t avoid thinking about it, embrace it.

 Frame every decision has having to achieve two things.
 One – it must make for a better experience for our sponsors.
 Two – it must make for a better experience for our attendees.
 If it can’t do both of those things it’s not something we should be doing.

-Know Where You Add Value.
+Know Where You Add Value

 A great example of this is around data.
 A standard question from the sponsor would be “can I have the details of all those attending?”
 This is the value in my business, if I share that with a sponsor what purpose do I fulfil next time round?